werf/werf/docs/pages/cases/get_started_ansible.md

 *   Set of commands for creating `start.sh` can be easily replaced with a single git command, and the file itself stored in git repository.
 *   As we copy files with a git command, we can set file permissions with the same command.
-*   `composer install` is required only when `package.json` has changed.
-Thus it's best to first check `package.json` and run `composer install` when needed.
+*   `composer install` should be called when `composer.lock`, `package.json` or `yarn.lock` have changed.
+Thus it's best to first check these files and run `composer install` when needed.

 These issues are further discussed in [Adding source code with `git` directive](git.html).